 • What To Do •

 There are so many ways to enjoy these 466 acres.
 This gem in Pinson offers the a variety of wooded trails including the Highland Trail, Handy Hollow Trail and Thompson Trace hiking trails traversing high up through stone-strewn hills as well as the Eagle Scout Trail along the creek.
 Or come for an easy morning stroll along the paved Preserve Road, geocaching or the beginners orienteering course.
 Bird-watching and fly-fishing are popular here.
 Educational programs are available for schools, scouts and other groups.
-Come to historical re-enactments at the 1813 encampment and you may learn how to load a black power rifle.

 Set in a dramatic canyon, Turkey Creek’s cool water offers refreshing swimming in the hot summer.
 Bring a picnic, the kids and enjoy the water.
 Just remember you are sharing it with the endangered Vermilion Darter fish, the reason this land was set aside by as a treasure for Alabama by Forever Wild.

 For centuries people have sought relief from the summer heat at Blue Hole or the Falls.
 Each summer at the falls the Friends of Turkey Creek run a miniature boat race called Float Your Boat to raise money for improvements to the Preserve.
 Come cheer your boat to the finish line.
 Open all year ‘round, enjoy fall colors, spring wildflowers, and the unusual occasional winter snow.